 It is important to create content that is easy to read.
 Have you read content that was long winded or used big words?
 Was it easy to scan and quickly comprehend?
 Without easy-to-read content, your approach to content marketing will most likely fail.

-Beyond just overall readability, it is important that the start and finish of your content guides the reader’s experience.
+Beyond just overall readability, it is important that the start and finish of your content help the overall reader experience.
 Make sure your headline and sub-headline capture the essence of your content.
 Analyze your headlines using tools like these 10 free keyword research tools to write compelling headlines.

 Call to actions